marcusvieira88/kubernetes/README.md

 ```
 minicube start

+minikube dashboard // access the dashboard for scale and manage the pods

 kubectl create -f web-application-pod.yaml  //creates the pod

 kubectl create -f deployment.yaml  // creates the deployment environment, that manages the pods status